 Therapy animals are everywhere these days—literally!
-Flexible federal laws governing who and what constitutes a service animal means that Americans have added their own interpretations, sometimes in the way the law intended and other times in ways that leave people scratching their heads wondering what exactly the rules are.
+Flexible federal laws governing what qualifies as a service animal have allowed Americans to develop unique interpretations.
+Sometimes, they do so in ways the law intended.
+However, other times, they interpret the law in ways that leave people scratching their heads, wondering what exactly the rules are.

-Related Blog: Car Safety for Animals>
+<Related blog: Car Safety for Animals>

 Emotional Support Animals

 In contrast, federal laws do not require that emotional support animals be allowed everywhere.
-While there are a handful of federal laws that mention emotional support dogs, the two most often discussed are the Fair Housing Act and the Air Carrier Access Act.
+While several federal laws mention emotional support dogs, the two most often discussed are the Fair Housing Act and the Air Carrier Access Act.

 <Resource: Emotional Support Animal Guidelines>